 Basic Life Support – Health Care Provider CPR is a blended training program especially adapted for dental practitioners.
-Dental office CPR is essential for offering optimum care to your clients.

 Participants first complete an online training program.
 The in-person practical session starts with traditional CPR training on the floor.
 CPR for infants, children and adults is covered as is foreign body airway obstruction emergencies.

 Use of the B-V-M (Bag-Valve-Mask) instruction is provided for patient ventilation during cardiac arrest.

 Scenarios with the AED (Automated External Defibrillator) in the dental operatory is an important facet of this training program.
 Also covered are ideas to include in a written Emergency Medical Response Plan

 Complete Online Training

 This course is designed for people who are very likely, due to their occupations, to perform CPR on a fairly regular basis.

 Understanding the Emergency Medical System and the role of a First Aider.
 First Aid definition and goals.
 Legal issues in rendering emergency care including the Good Samaritan Act.